Who Really Uses 2D Animation? What We Learned from 40 Companies

 Why SaaS and AI content chose 2D animation

-We also dug a little deeper into why SaaS and AI companies lean so heavily toward 2D animation, and a few clear reasons stood out.
-One of the biggest advantages is that 2D animation helps make the invisible visible.
-SaaS platforms and AI tools often deal with abstract ideas like data flows, algorithms, or automation processes.
-Instead of trying to explain these with blocks of text or overly technical visuals, 2D animation turns them into clear, engaging graphics that people can instantly understand.
-Our project with Finto is exactly that, big ideas and product package nicely in a upbeat and easy to understand 2D animation.
+First, 2D animation helps make the invisible visible.
+SaaS platforms and AI tools often deal with things that are hard to show, like data flows, algorithms, automation, or behind-the-scenes processes.
+Instead of explaining all of that with blocks of text or overly technical visuals, 2D animation services can turn those ideas into simple, engaging graphics that are much easier to understand.
+Our project with Finto is a good example of this, where we helped package a big product idea into an upbeat and easy-to-follow 2D animation.

-Another reason is that 2D helps with product storytelling without overwhelming the audience.
-A typical SaaS or AI product has dashboards, screens, and countless features, but showing all of that in a video can quickly become confusing.
-With 2D animation, companies can strip things back and spotlight just the key features, flows, and benefits, which makes the message easier to digest and far more memorable.
+Another reason is that 2D makes product storytelling easier.
+A typical SaaS or AI product can have a lot going on: dashboards, screens, features, workflows, and user journeys.
+If you try to show everything at once, the video can quickly feel overwhelming.
+With 2D animation, brands can strip things back and focus on the key features, flows, and benefits that actually matter.

 Why startup chose 2D animation